What is #magicjudges-rules?

-If you’re unable to join #mtgrules and joining other channels also doesn’t work, it may be that your IP is banned by the server you’re trying to use.
-Trying a different server may help.
-See EFNet’s website for a list.
+If you’re unable to join #magicjudges-rules and joining other channels also doesn’t work, it may be that your IP is banned by the server you’re trying to use.

 This channel is great!
 I’m a tournament organizer, can I use this channel when my players have questions during a tournament?

 Of course.
 However, it’s always a good idea to have a judge physically present at your tournaments.
-If you would like more information about finding a certified judge near you, or about becoming a judge yourself, please join #mtgjudge. (/join #mtgjudge on most IRC clients)
+If you would like more information about finding a certified judge near you, or about becoming a judge yourself, please ask!

 I’m a judge and want to help out with answering questions.
 Are there any rules?